Zero Depreciation Car Insurance

 Q18.
 How many claims are allowed with zero depreciation car insurance?

-Ans: Generally, you can make up to two claims with zero depreciation insurance in a policy year.
-It is best to read your policy terms & conditions to know the exact number of claims your insurer allows under zero dep cover. -
+Ans: Most insurers allow 1-2 zero depreciation claims in a policy year.
+Some may offer unlimited claims with higher insurance premiums.
+It is best to read your policy terms & conditions to know the exact number of claims available under your zero dep cover. -

 Q19.
 Can third-party car insurance be converted to zero depreciation?